rosento/2021-paper-composite/index.md

-This is the digital appendix to a paper which has been accepted for publication at Fase 2022.
+This is the digital appendix to a paper which has been accepted for publication at [FASE 2022](https://etaps.org/2022/fase).
 We may update this site with links to the proceedings when they become available, as well as with bibliographic and similar information.
 A log of past versions of this appendix can be accessed [on github](https://github.com/rosento/2021-paper-composite/commit/006d0c5d2e0384d8233663aff64dc742ac21a80e).

 # Included Files